SiteLock Review: The Truth About Performance, Support & Scams

 SiteLock claims to include vulnerability detection as part of its scanner feature, aiming to identify and alert users.
 However, our testing left us scratching our heads.
 Despite knowing that these vulnerabilities existed on our site, SiteLock’s scan results declared it clean as a whistle.

 Brute-force protection typically involves mechanisms to detect and block repeated failed login attempts, limiting the ability of hackers to guess passwords.
-Unfortunately, this specific safeguard is not provided within SiteLock’s suite of security services.
+Unfortunately, this specific safeguard is not provided within SiteLock’s suite of security features.

 Two-factor authentication